 GeneCards Summary for RAMP3 Gene

-RAMP3 (Receptor (G Protein-Coupled) Activity Modifying Protein 3) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include receptor activity and coreceptor activity.
+RAMP3 (Receptor Activity Modifying Protein 3) is a Protein Coding gene.
+Among its related pathways are Peptide ligand-binding receptors and Presynaptic function of Kainate receptors.
+Gene Ontology (GO) annotations related to this gene include receptor activity and coreceptor activity.
 An important paralog of this gene is RAMP1.

 UniProtKB/Swiss-Prot for RAMP3 Gene

 Plays a role in cardioprotection by reducing cardiac hypertrophy and perivascular fibrosis in a GPER1-dependent manner.
 Transports the calcitonin gene-related peptide type 1 receptor (CALCRL) and GPER1 to the plasma membrane.
 Acts as a receptor for adrenomedullin (AM) together with CALCRL.